YasmenYasser/Computer-Networks-Project/README.md

 ## 🖼️ Testing & Screenshots

-All test results (pings, traceroutes, routing tables, interface summaries) and diagrams are available in the `/docs` directory.
+Ping, traceroute, routing table, interface summary, and network diagram results are part of the project.

 ---

 ## 🛡️ Troubleshooting Guide

-A summary of common issues and solutions encountered during implementation is provided in `/docs/troubleshooting.md`.
+Troubleshooting steps and solutions for common network issues are described.

 ---

 ## 👥 Credits

-- Guided by **Dr. Mostafa Abdelrahman**, MIU
+- Guided by Dr. Mostafa Abdelrahman, Misr International University

+---

 ---